SiverDX/additional_attributes/README.md

 - The three attribute types function as one - their modifiers are gathered together before calculation
 - There is no rounding - meaning a spell level of `1.75` will result in `1`
 - If the spell level reaches 0 (due to negative modifiers) the spell cannot be cast
+- These attributes are present for all entities not just the player

 ## Add spells to the spell selection
 These spells will be available independent of the current spellbook, weapon, etc.